-This course is designed for students who have an interest in the Animal Health field.
-This course will allow students an opportunity to discover and explore a variety of career options in animal health.
-Students will learn about caring for and the health of large animals, marine animals, small animals, and service animals.
-This is a hands-on, project based exploratory opportunity for students.
-Students should be prepared to work with professionals on a real world company based project.
+Course Description: This course is designed for students who have an interest in the Animal Health field.
+This career education course will allow students an opportunity to discover and explore a variety of career options in the animal health industry.
+Students will have the opportunity to learn from professionals in the field of large animals, marine animals, small animals, exotics, wildlife, and animal research.
+This course is not teacher and curriculum driven.
+It is a hands on, project based exploratory opportunity for students.
+Students should be prepared to work with professionals on real-world company based projects.
+Classroom location for Animal Health Sciences is at the Kansas City Zoo.
+Students will need to provide their own transportation.
+Students have the opportunity to earn college credit by dual enrollment through Northwest Missouri State University.
+(Tuition cost is determined by the University.)